 In July 1968 the North of England ITV region was split into two, the North West (Granada TV) and Yorkshire (Yorkshire TV).
 Previously, Granada TV had the weekday contract for both regions with ABC TV having the weekend contract for the North of England as well as the Midlands.

-As part of their fleet they acquired two Marconi-built Outside Broadcast trucks of which NUB327F was one.
+As part of their fleet they acquired two Marconi-built Outside Broadcast trucks of which NUB327F was one and we now know that the other was probably OUG632F (see this post).
 Originally painted in “Yorkshire Gold”, they were built in the Marconi New Street factory in building 720.
 The chassis is a Bedford KML and the bodywork (in corrosion resistant aircraft-grade duralumin) was done by RTS of Hackney.

 Yorkshire disposed of this truck to the Central Electricity Generating Board (CEGB) who were wanting to make training videos, however this was too much for them to handle so they passed it on to Harefield Hospital Television who had much the same plans and came to the same grief; the equipment was just too old and unreliable.
 HHTV eventually used it as a store room outside their studios.